deep-mm/About-Me/site/content/projects/auto-repair-service-management-system.md

 ---

-Continuos deployment was setup as part of this project, where the SpringBoot App was directly deployed to Azure App Service, and the Angular app was packaged as a Docker container which is then pulled by Azure App Service.
+Continuous deployment was set up as part of this project, where the SpringBoot App was directly deployed to Azure App Service, and the Angular app was packaged as a Docker container which is then pulled by Azure App Service.

 ---